-At TRS we set homework as follows; In Years 7 and 8 homework in set in English, Maths and Science, and this will be mainly using a web-based platform.
+At TRS we set homework as follows; In Years 7 and 8 homework is set in English and Maths through online platforms, Sparx Reader and Sparx Maths.
 In Year 9 homework will be set in English, Maths, Science, History, Geography and French or Spanish.
-Other subjects in key stage 3 will set occasional homework as and when pupils are required to revise for an end of unit assessment.
-In years 10, 11, 12 and 13 homework will be set in all subjects being studied.
+Other subjects may set enrichment homework to support students with their revision for inclass assessments.

+In Years 10, 11, 12 and 13 homework will be set in all subjects being studied.